viadee/cdk-challenge/docs/_posts/2025-01-20-level-3-dynamo-db.markdown

 Deploy the Message-Function (of Level 1) with a Dynamo-DB to persist the messages.

 Notes:
-- It is possible to you the same Image for the function.
+- It is possible to keep using the same Image for the function.
 But you have to provide a environment varibale and a policy, to persist the data.
 - Deploy a Dynamo-DB with CDK:
   - Create a Partition-Key with the name `id` of type `String`.
   - Create a Table (with your project name as a prefix).